 First, walk through the project deliverables.
 What was outlined at the beginning of the project?
 Were those objectives met?
 Did anything change during the project?
 How did the final product compare to the original plans?

 Answering these questions gives you a way to create better plans for the next time you run the project.
-Even if nothing changed, knowing how the end lined up to your plans initially help because you can create a template for similar projects the next time they come up.
+Even if nothing changed, knowing how the end lined up with your plans initially helps because you can create a template for similar projects the next time they come up.

 This is kind of an obvious step and has likely already happened if you’ve reached the end of the project, but your closeout should include final approval from the client.
 If nothing else, it gives you a formalized confirmation of the success of the project and that everything was completed to their satisfaction, which is why you’re running the project in the first place.
 This is a good time to have one final meeting with the client, as well, to see if there is anything that could be improved on for next time.